peol/core-assisted-prescription/README.md

 - Background information and rationale for the Qliktive Assisted Prescription application.
 - Documentation on how to develop, test, and deploy Qliktive Assisted Prescription.
-- The backend service stack built on Frontira, with additional services to host the web application, handle authentication, and to provide logging and monitoring capabilities.
+- The backend service stack built on Qlik Core, with additional services to host the web application, handle authentication, and to provide logging and monitoring capabilities.
 - Various scripts and tools to deploy the stack, and to enable developing and testing locally on a developer machine.